szymonpulut/szymonpulut.github.io/src/content/projects/ColorBlinder.md

 [https://colorblinder.szymonpulut.com](https://colorblinder.szymonpulut.com)

-In some browsers autoplay of background sound is disabled.
+App autoplays background music, but in some browsers autoplay of background sound is disabled.

 **GitHub repository:**